-- Go to Start Menu → Run.
-Type MMC and click OK
+- Go to Start Menu -> Run.

-- Right-click the Resultant Set of Policy and select Generate RSoP data
+- Right-click the Resultant Set of Policy and select Generate RSoP data.

 Group Policy Results: Group Policy Results is a container available in GPMC.
 The following steps illustrate how to use Group Policy Results:

-- In the left pane of GPMC, right-click the Group Policy Results container and select Group Policy Results Wizard
+- In the left pane of GPMC, right-click the Group Policy Results container and select Group Policy Results Wizard.

-- In the Group Policy Results wizard, choose the target computer and users
+- In the Group Policy Results wizard, choose the target computer and users.

 - Click Next to see a summary of the selections made and click next to generate a report.
-Click Finish
+Click Finish.

-The following information will be available in the right pane: Summary Tab – Contains information on Applied and Denied GPOs, Security Group membership, WMI filters, and component status for both computer and user configuration.
-Settings Tab – shows all the Computer Configuration and User Configuration policy settings with the name of the winning GPO for each setting.
-Policy Events Tab – shows all the policy-related events.
+- Settings Tab – shows all the Computer Configuration and User Configuration policy settings with the name of the winning GPO for each setting.

 gpresult command line tool